How to remove malware and viruses from Mac

 Here's how to clean your Mac of viruses:

-From the sidebar, select Malware Removal, and press Scan.
+From the sidebar, select Malware Removal and click Scan.

 3. Remove suspicious applications